vonerikbarren/C3-Portfolio-V/client/Assets/Notes/Pseudocode.md

 ## Stage 5 - Finishing the Website
 1. Create a website from the github settings on the repo and make it available for public.
+2. Try to figure out how to change the name of the github repo website url if possible.

 ## Summary